Using Watermarks to Protect Published Works

 Once the Export preview dialog box appears, check the image and tap OK.

-Your settings are saved in the app, so the same settings will be applied when exporting other projects.
+Your settings are saved in the app, so you can apply the same settings when exporting other projects.

-Let's test this using three different watermarks (A: Foliage scroll pattern, B: Stripes, C: the Clip Studio Paint logo) with the following settings.
+Introducing three types of watermarks (A: Arabesque pattern, B: Stripes, C: CLIP STUDIO PAINT logo) which are used with the following settings.

 Watermark Settings